Plan Your Visit

 Does the Museum have facilities for people with reduced mobility?

-The building has special restrooms, ramps and an elevator.
+The building has restrooms, ramps and an elevator for people with reduced mobility.

 Does the Museum have a coatroom?

-There is a coatroom where you can leave bags, backpacks, coats, umbrellas, food and drinks, and pick them up when you exit.
+There is a coatroom where you can leave bags, backpacks, coats, umbrellas, food and drinks, and pick them up when you leave.

 No, the Museum does not have a parking lot.
-Vehicles may stop long enough to unload or load visitors in front of the Museum, but are not allowed to park there during the visit.
+Vehicles may stop in front of the Museum just for visitors' pick-up and drop-off, but they are not allowed to park.

-Are we allowed to take pictures in the Museum?
+Are we allowed to take pictures at the Museum?

-Yes.
-Please do not use a flash when taking pictures in the area of glass cabinets.
+Yes, but please do not use a camera flash in the area of glass cabinets.

-What guidelines should I follow when visiting the Museum?
+What should we keep in mind when visiting the Museum?

-Backpacks, umbrellas, food and drinks are forbidden in the rooms.
-The works and pieces cannot be touched, except where authorized by the Museum staff.
+No backpacks, umbrellas, food or drinks are allowed in the rooms.
+Please, do not touch the works and pieces, except where authorized by the Museum staff.